 Anyone who owns more guns than he can carry has a responsibility to ensure that they’re as secured as possible against theft or misuse.
 This doesn’t mean leaving them in a nightstand drawer, or under the driver’s seat, or in the glove compartment.
 It means keeping them locked in a safe, with trigger guards, and making sure the locks on your house are capable of resisting all but concerted attempts to break in.
 If you can’t do that, you’re not ready for the responsibility of owning a gun.

 posted by: Miss E on January 24, 2013 10:00am

 For the sake of the family, I am happy that progress was made on this case.
 None of us can imagine possibly walking the same streets as the person that killed our loved one.
 It is scary to know we interact with people daily that are capable ofm just ending someones life.

-You make the mistake of thinking that gun control is a “liberal issue.”
+To Hhe: You make the mistake of thinking that gun control is a “liberal issue.”
 It’s not.
 It’s a human issue and there are many NRA menbers and gun owners generally, who are supporting good-sense legislation to take certain guns out of circulation, but still allow folks to reasonably protect themselves with other types of weapons.
 No one is suggestion that stricter controls are a panacea and will cure all ills.
 A multi-pronged approach is certainly required.
 Politicizing the issue with partisan nonsense misses the point.
 I do believe that a citizen’s right to go about without being shot, trumps citizen’s rights to own assault weapons and semi automatics.
 Those that have been cut down through gun violence will never get to practice THEIR 2nd amendment rights…will they?
 Go back and read the link in my previos post.

 Truth Avenger, did you even read what I wrote?